-Courtney Glavich Mayakis is a former Middle Grades math teacher and a current doctoral student in the Curriculum and Instruction, Urban Education program at the University of North Carolina at Charlotte.
-She holds a Bachelor’s degree in Elementary Education from North Carolina State University, and a Master’s degree in Middle Grades Education from the University of North Carolina at Charlotte.
-Her research interests include pre-service teacher dispositions as well as the quality and rigor of STEM pedagogy and content courses in pre-service teacher education in the primary grades.
+Julie Bacak is a first year Ph.D. student in the Curriculum & Instruction, Urban Elementary Education program at the University of North Carolina at Charlotte.
+She holds a Bachelor’s degree in Elementary Education and a Master’s degree in Language and Literacy Education, both from the University of North Carolina at Wilmington.
+She has over a decade of teaching experience in elementary and middle grades.
+Her research interests include teacher preparation, intermediate mathematics intervention, and mathematical writing.

 Deneen Dixon-Payne is a second year doctoral student at the University of North Carolina at Charlotte, in the Curriculum and Instruction, Urban Education program.
 She attended Winston-Salem State University where she received a B.A. in Elementary Education.
 She then earned her M.A. in School Administration at Gardner-Webb University.
 Deneen has taught elementary and middle grades for over 20 years.
 She has also been an academic facilitator, testing coordinator, and new teacher coach.
 Her research interests address issues of equity and achievement among Black students in K-12 urban schools and diversity and inclusion in gifted education, STEM inclusion for Black girls and culturally responsive leadership.